Content maintained by Anthony Schofield

 All diamond EDR is accessible for mining.

-As a result of the changes in the reporting of Australia’s diamond resources described above, it is not possible to compare Australia’s EDR for diamonds with the rest of the world based on USGS figures.
-In terms of overall production, Australia ranks as the world’s seventh largest producer of diamonds by weight, down from fifth largest in 2010.
+As a result of the changes in the reporting of Australia’s diamonds described above, it is not possible to compare Australia’s EDR for diamonds with the rest of the world based on USGS figures.
+In terms of overall production, Australia ranks as the world’s sixth largest producer of diamonds by weight, up from seventh largest in 2011.